romac/Alfred-BitcoinStats/README.md

 # BitcoinStats

-> BitcoinStats in an Alfred 2 workflow that display statistics from [realtimebitcoin.info](http://realtimebitcoin.info).
+> BitcoinStats in an Alfred 2 workflow that displays statistics from [realtimebitcoin.info](http://realtimebitcoin.info).

 ## Installation